openvinotoolkit/openvino/src/frontends/ir/docs/tests.md

 ## How to build and run tests

 CMake target `ov_ir_frontend_tests` is responsible for building IR tests.
-IR Frontend tests use `gtest` framework for tests execution.
+IR Frontend tests use the `gtest` framework for tests execution.

 After the build `ov_ir_frontend_tests` (`ov_ir_frontend_tests.exe` for Windows) binary files can be used to run all tests for the IR frontend.